Viewing people's locations on a map

 View a map of those not in a small group

-Some of the best pastoral care and discipleship is when churches can identify those who are not engaging in certain areas of church life.
-If small groups are a key ingredient in your church's discipleship mix, then the Not in a Group map report may be really useful to help visualise where those not in small groups live.
+Some of the best pastoral care and discipleship happens when we can identify those who are not engaging in certain areas of your church or organisation's life.
+If small groups are a key ingredient in your 'discipleship pathways' then the Not in a Group map report may be really useful to help visualise where those not in small groups live.

 The report's filters give you lots of functionality to drill down into your data, perhaps to see just those in certain contact Tags or just the groups in certain Group Tags.
 You can filter groups by the group status to see just your Active groups, or perhaps your Future groups that haven't yet started meeting.
 The Map Options are especially helpful - plot a radius around each group and then identify people in close proximity to the group that you can signpost to - the Suggest Groups options makes that pastoral workflow really easy!
 A related support article below explains this feature in greater detail.